-"Salarus, Vitali, Neoneve—" Eka began, eyes set on the constellations in the sky.
-Then took note of another one, a passing skyrock and a rare event.
-The wonder thought of a name for a moment, there was one rattling around in this head.
+“Salarus, Vitali, Neoneve…” Eka began, eyes set on the constellations in the sky.
+Then took note of another one, a passing skyrock.
+A rare event.
+The Wonder thought of a name for a moment, there was one rattling around in this head.
 An old name, belonging to a dear, dear friend that was now long, long gone.
-The name though never left Eka's mind.
-"You came as quickly as you went my dear friend Wiktopher."
-The woth crawled out of its glass ball and flew onto Eka's head, wings fluttering wildly.
+The name though never left Eka’s mind.
+“You came as quickly as you went my dear friend Wiktopher.”
+The woth crawled out of its glass ball and flew onto Eka’s head, wings fluttering wildly.
 When it settled, Eka smiled, and began to stroke the ends of the hairs on its back, humming.
 The sound put both Lupin and the woth to sleep.

 The next morning, Lupin woke to the sound of arguing.
 Nono was awake, standing at the foot of a Beobug sandfin.
 It had come to moor here in the night.
 The vessel had kinked Nono’s vessel while docking, an ‘accident’ that Nono believed was deliberate.
 Nono was swearing aloud in Finic.